 Not all property investors are interested in being a landlord.
 The thought of actually dealing with all that property maintenance and tricky tenants make some sigh with the indignity.
 The fact is, not everyone is suited to being a landlord.
-All rental properties needs to be managed, and if a property investor doesn't want to do it, then they need to find a letting agent who will.
+All rental properties needs to be managed, and if a property investor doesn't want to do it, then they need to find a letting agent who will be expert in finding good tenants.

 A landlord is on constant call, many find themselves leaning over someones elses blocked sink on a Sunday morning, pummeling away with a plunger.
 It's understandably not to everyone's taste.
 However, before a property investor rings their local letting agent, they should take a minute to consider their options.